user689/ShoreTrans-fortran/Readme.md

 # ShoreTrans (Fortran Version)

 This repository contains a Fortran translation of the original [ShoreTrans model](https://github.com/jakmccarroll/ShoreTrans), developed by [McCarroll et al. (2021)](https://doi.org/10.1016/j.margeo.2021.106466).
 The original MATLAB model simulates long-term (10-100 years) coastal change in response to sea level rise and sediment supply, accounting for sediment budgeting, shoreface translation, and multiple real-world coastal constraints.
+This version includes all main features but does not include some developments found in the original version (e.g storm demand, dune growth).

+The work was done as part of my Master/PhD work within a collaboration between BRGM and EPOC.

 ---